abiodunarabaa/Neural-Network-from-scratch-using-Numpy-and-Pandas-Lander-Game-/README.md

 # Building a Neural Network from Scratch for the Lander Game using Numpy and Pandas*

-In this project, we embark on the exciting journey of constructing a neural network from scratch, leveraging the power of two popular Python libraries, Numpy and Pandas.
+In this project, I embark on the exciting journey of constructing a neural network from scratch, leveraging the poIr of two popular Python libraries, Numpy and Pandas.
 Our focus is on implementing a neural network for the Lander Game, a task that involves intricate algorithms and data manipulation.

 **Key Highlights:**

-1. **Neural Network Development:** We delve into the fundamentals of neural networks, bypassing pre-built frameworks to build our own.
+1. **Neural Network Development:** I delve into the fundamentals of neural networks, bypassing pre-built frameworks to build our own.
 This approach grants us an in-depth understanding of the underlying mechanisms.

-2. **Numpy Integration:** Utilizing the numerical computing library Numpy, we handle complex mathematical operations essential for neural network training and prediction.
+2. **Numpy Integration:** Utilizing the numerical computing library Numpy, I handle complex mathematical operations essential for neural network training and prediction.
 This provides efficiency and speed in our implementation.

 3. **Data Management with Pandas:** Pandas, a versatile data manipulation library, aids us in efficiently handling datasets related to the Lander Game.
 This includes tasks such as data cleaning, preprocessing, and feature extraction.